4d/docs/docs/Concepts/dt_object.md

 Examples:

 ```4d
- var $obVar : Object //creation of an object type 4D variable
+ var $obVar : Object //declaration of an object type 4D variable
- $obVar:=New object //initialization of the object and assignment to the 4D variable
+ $obVar:=New object //instantiation of an object and assignment to the 4D variable

  var $obFilled : Object
- $obFilled:=New object("name";"Smith";"age";42) //initialization and assignment of a prefilled object
+ $obFilled:=New object("name";"Smith";"age";42) //instantiation and assignment of a prefilled object
 ```